What would bc be without its wild?

 Hey!
 It's me, Bruce

-I grew up all over rural BC.
+I grew up all over rural B.C.
 It was a whole lot of snowshoeing, swimming, fishing, picking berries, climbing things my mom told me not to… the whole nine yards.

 Back then, the outdoors wasn’t just something I visited.
 It was where life happened.
 And I loved every minute of it.